components-web-app/api-components-bundle/docs/security-and-users/login.md

 >__Because the login process serves a JWT Refresh token, this must be done by your front-end server-side application and authenticated using an API Token.__

 ## Login Form
-You can create a [Form component](../components/form-component.md) which references a pre-configured Symfony Form for logins `Silverback\ApiComponentBundle\Form\Type\User\UserLoginType`.
+You can create a [Form component](../components/form-component.md) which references a pre-configured Symfony Form for logins `Silverback\ApiComponentsBundle\Form\Type\User\UserLoginType`.
 This adds a hidden field `_action` which is an absolute URL to the API's login endpoint for JWT authentication.
 It also has a some defaults set on the form that your front-end application can read:
 ```php
 [
     'attr' => [